PuddyClub/Firebase-Discord-Interactions/README.md

 ### options.bot (Discord.JS Client / Optional)
 You can insert an active or inactive Discord.JS Client to be used in conjunction with the API.
 (Tested in the Discord.JS 12.5.1)

+### options.varNames (Object / Optional)
+Here you can change the name of the http queries that will be used in the URL of your Discord Interaction Endpoint.

 ```js
 // Get Function Listener Base
 const functionListener = require('@tinypudding/firebase-discord-interactions/functionListener');